Atefan/Diploma/README.md

 # Diploma
-this is my GitHub repo for my doploma work
+this is my GitHub repo for my True Random Number Generator